tp02ga/attendee/docs/calendar_integration.md

 Many meeting bot based applications build a calendar integration in order to automatically send bots to meetings.
 Attendee's calendar integration can reduce the amount of time you need to implement this integration, by abstracting away the complexity of interfacing with the Google and Microsoft Calendar APIs.

-Below, we'll walk through the steps to implement the calendar integration feature in your application.
+Below, we'll cover the steps to implement the calendar integration feature in your application.
+For a simple example application that implements these steps, see the [ Attendee Calendar Integration Example](https://github.com/attendee-labs/calendar-integration-example).

 ## Create a new Google Calendar OAuth Application